(530)626-4211

 test the necessary components to determine where exactly the trouble

-system.
+lies.
 FYI-Clearing codes on your vehicle will make the engine light

 go off for a short period of time but your vehicle will still fail the

 smog check since your computer will need to re-boot (see tip#1).
-3.)
-Is

 smoothly, this is another clue that the emissions may be out of whack as